valkey-io/valkey-doc/topics/faq.md

 ## How can Valkey use multiple CPUs or cores?

-It's not very frequent that CPU becomes your bottleneck with Valkey, as usually Valkey is either memory or network bound.
+Enable I/O threading to offload client communication to threads.
-For instance, when using pipelining a Valkey instance running on an average Linux system can deliver 1 million requests per second, so if your application mainly uses O(N) or O(log(N)) commands, it is hardly going to use too much CPU.
+In Valkey 8, the I/O threading implementation has been rewritten and greatly improved.

-However, to maximize CPU usage you can start multiple instances of Valkey in the same box and treat them as different servers.
-At some point a single box may not be enough anyway, so if you want to use multiple CPUs you can start thinking of some way to shard earlier.
+Reading commands from clients and writing replies back uses considerable CPU time.

-You can find more information about using multiple Valkey instances in the [Partitioning page](cluster-tutorial.md).
+By offloading this work to separate threads, the main thread can focus on executing commands.

-As of version 4.0, Valkey has started implementing threaded actions.
-For now this is limited to deleting objects in the background and blocking commands implemented via Valkey modules.
-For subsequent releases, the plan is to make Valkey more and more threaded.
+You can also start multiple instances of Valkey in the same box and combine them into a [Valkey Cluster](cluster-tutorial.md).

 ## What is the maximum number of keys a single Valkey instance can hold?
 What is the maximum number of elements in a Hash, List, Set, and Sorted Set?

-Valkey can handle up to 2^32 keys, and was tested in practice to handle at least 250 million keys per instance.
+Valkey can handle up to 2<sup>32</sup> keys, and was tested in practice to handle at least 250 million keys per instance.

-Every hash, list, set, and sorted set, can hold 2^32 elements.
+Every hash, list, set, and sorted set, can hold 2<sup>32</sup> elements.

 In other words your limit is likely the available memory in your system.